This post covers the best things to do in New York City today, tonight, tomorrow, or anytime, written by a local tour guide.

 See a Stand-up Comedy Performance

 No matter when you come to New York City, chances are there will be at least a few notable comedians in town doing a stand-up show.
-In addition to the famous comics, there will also be plenty of up-and-coming performers in comedy clubs all over the city.

-If you want to see who will be perfecting their routines during your trip to the city, check this list of stand-up comedy shows in NYC.
+If you want to see who will be perfecting their routines during your trip to the city, check out this list of stand-up comedy shows in NYC.

 You can also use this pass to save 20% off admission to both the Broadway Comedy Club and Greenwich Village Comedy Club.

-Nighttime Sightseeing Tours
+Take a Nighttime Sightseeing Tour

 Seeing specific parts of New York City at night with a guide to point out things you might not have otherwise noticed can make for a great and inexpensive way to spend an evening.